cap-js/docs/java/change-tracking.md

 ```

 :::warning
-Elements annotated with `@changelog` and which are also subject to audit logging, i.e. annotated
+Elements with [personal data](../guides/data-privacy/annotations#personaldata), i.e. elements that are annotated
-with `@PersonalData` are ignored by the change tracking feature.
+with @PersonalData and hence subject to audit logging, are ignored by the change tracking.
-Personal data must be handled by the [Audit Logging](./auditlog) service.
 :::

 The level where you annotate your elements with the annotation `@changelog` is very important.
 If you annotate
-the elements on the domain level, every change made through every projection of the entity will be tracked.
+the elements on the _domain_ level, every change made through every projection of the entity will be tracked.
-If you annotate the elements on the projection level, only the changes made through that projection are tracked.
+If you annotate the elements on the _service_ level, only the changes made through that projection are tracked.

 In case of the books example above, the changes made through the service entity `Bookshop.Books` are tracked, but the changes
 made on the domain entity are omitted.
 That can be beneficial if you have a service that is used for data replication